 Planner plans create Groups.
 Teams teams create Groups.
 StaffHub creates Groups.
 SharePoint Team sites create Groups.
 Yammer has some sort of Groups-ness as well.
 They're everywhere.

 And now adopting Groups comes with a price.
 Yes, the Groups themselves are free to create and consume.
-But if you need to exert any level of control over how Groups are created, you need to pay.
+But if you need to exert some control over how Groups are created, you need to pay.

-Some of the capabilities listed above (dynamic groups, self-service, and expiration) have been a premium feature requiring additional licensing since they were released.
+Other capabilities listed above (dynamic groups, self-service via Azure myapps, and expiration) have been a premium feature requiring additional licensing since they were released.
 That's fine.
 I don't agree with charging extra for them, but at least they were launched as premium features and customers could make a decision whether they needed them or not.

 The rest should not be paid, premium features, in my opinion.
 Especially the Group creation permissions, which has existed and been utilized by customers long before the announcements at Ignite last month.
 For the last few days I've been mulling over that one and I honestly cannot come up with a justification for charging extra for the ability to prevent Groups from being created by every user in your organization.
 Office 365 already has a problem with features you can't really turn off.
 The marketing message that Office 365 helps you to “gain IT control” is become less true as time goes on.